wenzel-lab/light-sheet-microscope/README.md

 11) 1- Optical filter
    2- Tube-lense and camera

-There is also crontol electronics, a playstation controller, and an a computer running Ubuntu
+There is also crontol electronics, a playstation controller, and a computer running Ubuntu

 ## Contribute